 6. Breweries & Distilleries

-Prairie Sun Brewery Prairie Sun Brewery has always been pet-friendly and that status hasn't changed since they've moved to their new location on Broadway.
-They will have a separate space near the entrance with pet toys and beds so you're pooch can join you for a brew.
+Prairie Sun Brewery has always been pet-friendly and that status hasn't changed since they've moved to their new location on Broadway a few years ago.
+Dog are always welcome to join their owners on the outdoor patio under the twinkle lights.

 Where else do you take your pet when out exploring Saskatoon?
 Let us know in the comments!